-- structure shall be located within the existing building cluster; and- - g) an additional residential unit shall be permitted in In-the Niagara Escarpment Plan Area where such accessory apartments are permitted by the Niagara Escarpment Plan; - for rural areas, an additional residential unit shall also comply with the Minimum Distance Separation forumlae, shall not hinder existing agricultural operations, minimize land taken out of agricultural production, and be located in close proximity to the existing dwelling or farm building cluster; and - i) an additional residential unit shall not be counted as part of maximum permitted density limits as set out in this Plan.
+- h) for rural areas, an additional residential unit shall also comply with the Minimum Distance Separation forumlae, shall not hinder existing agricultural operations, minimize land taken out of agricultural production, and be located in close proximity to the existing dwelling or farm building cluster; and - i) an additional residential unit shall not be counted as part of maximum permitted density limits as set out in this Plan.

-Prior to the construction and In the development of new ground-related housing, including single-detached, semi-detached and townhouse dwellings, design options should be included that would allow up to two additional residential units per property to be accommodated.
+Prior to the construction and development of new ground-related housing, including single-detached, semi-detached and townhouse dwellings, design options should be included that would allow up to two additional residential units per property to be accommodated.